grip-on-software/jenkins-config/README.md

 ln -s /srv/jenkins-config/jenkins-config /etc/default/jenkins
 ```

 When upgrading, use `apt-get install --only-upgrade jenkins`.
-APT is going to
+APT might
 complain that the configuration file has been changed.
 Inspect the upstream
 changes through a diff, and keep the original symlink by choosing 'N' or 'O'.
 Apply any relevant changes from upstream to the configuration file and commit
 and push the updates.